DotBots/PyDotBot/doc/getting_started.md

 ```

 4. Check that you can control the DotBot:
-  - Move it using the virtual joystick in the UI
+  - by clicking on the joystick and dragging it in the direction that you want
+    the DotBot to move
-  - Move it using the arrow keys of your keyboard
+  - control it using the arrow keys of your keyboard
-  - Change RGB LED color by pressing "b", "g" or "b" or by using the color picker
+  - change the RGB LED color by pressing "b", "g" or "b" or by using the color
-    in the UI
+    selector in the UI

 [dotbot-firmware-getting-started]: https://dotbot-firmware.readthedocs.io/en/latest/getting_started.html
 [pydotbot-pypi]: https://pypi.org/project/pydotbot/